|

 the teacher's advice, and know that your student can with immediate attention and added support, overcome all of this and

-do well.
 Academics affect how teens feel about themselves.
 Not only are they in natural

 peer struggle mode, (I will discuss this separately) but, if they are also in academic struggle mode also, it will only intensify